jjdegaine/Wifi-Solar-panel-optimizer-/index.md

  [forum photovoltaique](http://forum-photovoltaique.fr/viewtopic.php?f=18&t=38146)

- ESP32 module embed a dual core with a dual-core32-bit and a wi-fi link.
+ ESP32 module embed a dual core with a dual-core32-bit and a wifi link.
- One core will be used for power calculation, the second core for wi-fi link The power calculation is mainly based on ptiwatt router.
+ One core will be used for power calculation, the second core for wi-fi link.
+ The power calculation is mainly based on ptiwatt router.